nettrades/nettrades-platform/CONTRIBUTING.md

 # Contributing to NETTRADES.AI

 Thank you for your interest in contributing!
+We welcome contributions of all kinds: code, documentation, testing, and community support.
-Before we can accept your contribution, you must agree to the NETTRADES Contributor License Agreement below.
+Before we can accept your
+contribution, you must agree to the NETTRADES Contributor License Agreement below.